marcuj/create-art-store/APIDOC.md

 `400` error: "Missing required params"
 - Occurs when request is missing one of the four parameters

-`400` error: "Buyer can't be seller."
-- Occurs when buyer username is seller username

 `400` error: "Given parameter(s) does not exist"
 - Occurs when listing ID does not exist or buyer username does not exist